jtnydv/proton/README.md

 ***

-# Disclaimer
+# Proton framework disclaimer

-    Usage of the Proton Framework for attacking targets without prior mutual consent is illegal.
+    INFO: Usage of the Proton Framework for attacking targets without prior mutual consent is illegal.
     It is the end user's responsibility to obey all applicable local, state, federal, and international laws.
     Developers assume no liability and are not responsible for any misuse or damage caused by this program.

 ***

-# Proton apache license
+# Proton framework license

     Copyright (C) 2016 - 2018 Entynetproject